trinayau/API-Design-Exercise/README.md

 * Look up people in our neighbourhood within certain age brackets and with specific household sizes

 ## Database
-* Consider the type of data we will be storing and therefore the type of database we should implement (SQL vs NoSQL)
+### Consider the type of data we will be storing and type of database we should implement (SQL vs NoSQL)
+SQL, as we have strict requirements for data and there should be no null values/empty fields.
-* Create a schema for this database
+### Create a schema for this database

-* Consider the requests our API should be capable of handling
+### Consider the requests our API should be capable of handling

-* List the routes you will need with their HTTP verb and path
+### List the routes you will need with their HTTP verb and path
-* Determine the responses that should be returned and the content types of these requests and responses
+### Determine the responses that should be returned and the content types of these requests and responses
-* Create documentation for your API on a tool of your choice
+### Create documentation for your API on a tool of your choice